 Gesamtkunstwerk (German pronunciation: [gə.ˈzamtˌku̇nstˌveɐ̯k], translated as total work of art, ideal work of art, universal artwork, synthesis of the arts, comprehensive artwork, all-embracing art form or total artwork) is a work of art that makes use of all or many art forms or strives to do so.

 Paramount to the West Architecture Studio design ethic is a holistic approach with unparalleled consideration, attention-to-detail, and seamless coordination of both interior design and landscape design with the architecture – items that can often seem to be trivial afterthoughts with many architects.
-People often comment on how integrated and balanced all aspects our projects feel and this isn’t simply by chance occurrence.
+People often comment on how integrated and balanced all aspects of our projects feel.
+And this isn’t simply by chance occurrence.
 We work hard to insure that each project is a well-thought-out and integrated work and strive to deliver to highest level of design possible for any given budget.

 With all the recent attention to living greener, it can be difficult to discern what is truly green from what is “green-washing” - what is truly added value to our environment and lives and what is just another marketing gimmick.
 West Architecture Studio is a member of the US Green Building Council and strives to incorporate cutting-edge green technology but we believe that many green building aspects, especially those with little or no additional cost, should simply be part of everyday good design.
 We take pride in educating our clients about all aspects of green building but attempt to strike a balance between features that truly add value and those that are simply an extravagant expense with little actual return to the client or the environment.